AUSTRALIAN SPIRIT OF FUN AND ADVENTURE COMBINES BEST OF OLD AND NEW

 At WPP, we’re passionate about using our creativity to create and build strong, differentiated brands that deliver lasting shareholder value.
 To learn more about how to apply our experience and expertise to benefit your brand, please contact any of the WPP companies that contributed expertise to this report.
-Turn to page XXX for summaries of each company and the contact details of key executives.
+View the summaries of each company and the contact details of key executives.
 Or feel free to contact me directly.

 Sincerely, David Roth

 Our proprietary BrandZ™ brand valuation methodology makes the Top 40 Most Valuable Australian Brands the definitive study of brands in Australia.
 The uniquely consumer-facing BrandZ™ methodology combines extensive and on-going consumer research with rigorous financial analysis.
 (See page for full methodology.)

 We gathered brand perceptions from consumers across the French market, in both urban and rural areas.
 We selected brands that met these two qualifying criteria:

 -The brand was originally created in Australia

 - The brand is owned by a publicly traded enterprise, or its financials are published in the public domain